 While it’s excellent as a foundation layer in colder locations, you’ll need many layers over it to be warm.

-Probably the nicest features of the Patagonia Nano Puff jacket and the Patagonia Down Sweater is how tiny they pack.
+Probably the nicest features of the Patagonia Nano Puff jacket and the Patagonia Down Sweater are how tiny they pack.

 Because the compression pouch is in the jacket’s pocket, they essentially pack into themselves rather than into separate packs.